 Law Enforcement I is an overview of the history, organization and functions of local, state, and federal law enforcement.
 This course includes the role of constitutional law, the United States legal system, criminal law, law enforcement terminology, and the classification and elements of crime.
 Students will understand ethical behavior standards for law enforcement personnel.
-Students will study court cases and analyze the impact of court decisions, analyze custody and interrogation (Miranda v.
-Arizona), analyze procedural and substantive criminal law, analyze the rights of victims and witnesses and analyze reasonable suspicion and probable cause.
+Students will study court cases and analyze the following: impact of court decisions, custody and interrogation, procedural and substantive criminal law, the rights of victims and witnesses, and reasonable suspicion and probable cause.
 Students will use field note-taking and report-writing skills and will employ procedures to protect, document and process a crime scene.